LearnersGuild/partners/Operating-Model/Interview-Process.md

 The process of sourcing and hiring candidates adheres to a modified version of the [Rooney Rule](https://en.wikipedia.org/wiki/Rooney_Rule).
 Under our Rooney Rule, the candidate pool for any position by the beginning of Stage 2 must meet the following criteria:

-- At least 2 candidates identify as women.
+- At least 1 candidate identifies as women.
-- At least 2 candidates identify as belonging to a minority ethnicity.
+- At least 1 candidate identifies as belonging to a minority ethnicity.

-The hiring process for any candidate does not move beyond Stage 2 until these criteria have been satisfied for the position in question.
+The hiring process for any candidate does not move beyond Stage 3 until these criteria have been satisfied for the position in question.

 Our intent in establishing this rule is to place constraints which direct us towards equality for all partners.
 We acknowledge that these aims must be sought actively, because passivity only serves to perpetuate existing inequalities and injustices.